 What is Account Executive (AE)?

 Account executives are quota-carrying sales reps who own the deal from qualified opportunity to signed contract.
 They are distinct from SDRs (who prospect and qualify) and account managers (who manage post-sale relationships).
-Most VP Sales careers start in the AE role.
+Most VP Sales careers start in the AE role, and the skills developed there, deal management, negotiation, stakeholder alignment, form the foundation of everything that comes after.

 AE Responsibilities